OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/usdc-standard-bridge.md

 yarn build
 ```

-Populate .env based on env.example in this directory
+Populate your `.env` file based on `env.example` in the project's root  directory

 ```shell
 PARENT_RPC=